Nagpur Junction railway station

 Nagpur Junction (station code: NGP) is a railway station in Nagpur, in the Indian state of Maharashtra.
 It is an important junction station on the Howrah–Mumbai and Delhi–Chennai trunk line of the Indian Railways.
-It belongs to A1 category stations and is one of the top 100 booking stations of Indian Railways.
+It belongs to the A1 category of railway stations and is one of the top 100 stations of the Indian Railways system in terms of total bookings.

 History

-Nagpur railway station is one of the oldest and busiest stations in Maharashtra.
-Railways made a beginning in Nagpur in 1867, when a portion of the Bombay-Bhusaval-Nagpur line was opened for traffic.
+Nagpur Junction is one of the oldest and busiest stations in Maharashtra.
+Railways came to Nagpur in 1867, when a portion of the Bombay-Bhusaval-Nagpur line was opened for traffic.
 In 1881, it was connected to Kolkata via the Nagpur State Railway of Chhattisgarh.
 The laying of the foundation stone of the existing building was done in 1906.
 It was officially inaugurated on 15 January 1925 by then Governor Sir Frank Sly.
 Before 1924, the original railway station was located towards the east of its current site near Shukrawari Lake.
 The present-day railway station was also put up in the pre-independence days.
 It has become a major tourist destination.

+Major trains

+The train which originates from Nagpur Junction are :